 Indigenous people have a rich culture.
 Sadly, some traditions have been lost over the years and many Indigenous people struggle with this on a daily basis.
 We know that educating people about their culture and traditions is important to self-identification.
 It brings people together and provides healing to the whole person and ultimately to a population.
 It was important to our Coalition to start these learnings in the early years and what better way to do it than through books!

 Over the years we have grown as a Coalition and so has the Aboriginal Book Bundles over the years, but the purpose as remained the same.
 Our funding was cut short in 2017.
 We had only enough to create one emerging book bundle for all ages.
 This year we were able to put in a proposal and lucky enough to receive money from the Ontario Arts Council for 2018-2020.
 We have decided to re-evaluate the books and resources that was put in to our book bundles this year we are teaming up with the London Public Library to help us with the purchasing of new Indigenous children’s books for book bundles.
-This year we will have Booked Bundles for Infant, Toddler, and Preschool ages for more information on how to receive your own Book Bundle please contact us.
+Thankfully we now the Child and Youth Network has agreed to help purchase these book bundles for years to come.
+We have Booked Bundles for Infant, Toddler, and Preschool ages for more information on how to receive your own Aboriginal Book Bundle: Medicine for the Mind, Body and Spirit please contact us.

-In 2019, we are looking forward in partnering with Strive to provide Culturally Enriched Professional Development to Early Childhood Educators.
+Since 2019, we have been partnering with Strive to provide Culturally Enriched Professional Development to Early Childhood Educators and our families.

 Providing Culturally Based Indigenous Child and Family Services and resources through our community partners.